 Exploring Little India Singapore: A Photographer’s Journey

-For this walk, I only carried a 50mm lens on my Canon full-frame camera.
+For this walk, I carried a 50mm lens on my Canon full-frame camera.
 I’ve owned this lens for decades and often use it for event work.
-Normally in event or commercial work, I like shooting at bigger aperture especially in low light for the beautiful bokeh effect that makes subjects pop with sharp clarity.
+Normally in event work , I like shooting at bigger aperture specially in low light for the beautiful bokeh effect that makes subjects pop with sharp clarity.
 But for this street walk, I mostly used a smaller aperture to capture more details throughout the scenes.

 All images are edited in Lightroom.